wxGlade/wxGlade/examples/dialog/Readme.txt

 This example shows how to use a dialog.
-On button press it will be instantiated, filled with data, shown modally and if the user presses OK, the entered value will be read back.
+On button press or menu selection it will be instantiated, filled with data, shown modally and if the user presses OK, the entered value will be read back.